redhat-developer/devconsole-operator/openshift-ci/README.md

 ### e2e

-The `e2e` run an end-to-end test against an operator running inside the CI cluster pod but connected to a freshly created temperory Openshift 4 cluster.
+The `e2e` run an end-to-end test against an operator running inside the CI cluster pod but connected to a freshly created temporary Openshift 4 cluster.
 It makes use the `--up-local` option provided by the Operator SDK testing tool.
 It runs `test-e2e` Makefile target.